UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1d_aerostack2.md

 We will go into more details of usage instructions in the next article, but here is the link to how to run this example: [Link](https://aerostack2.github.io/_02_examples/gazebo/project_gazebo/index.html)

-## Tasks

-1. Install Aerostack2 as instructed above
-2. Read the Aerostack2 documentation to understand the architecture and different components.
-    - What is the purpose of aerostack?
-    - What are the key components that it implements?
-    - Why are we using it here?
-3. Follow the instructions and install project gazebo
-    - What are the purposes of each of the files and folders
-4. Run Project Gazebo with the teleoperation panel
-    - Takeoff the Simulated drone and fly in around in some shapes
-    - Try switching to velocity mode - whats the difference?
-5. Run Project Gazebo with the example mission script
-    - What does the script do
-6. Run Project Gazebo with your own modified mission script